Mark Sanchez: Pre-draft

-Sanchez hired his older brother and business litigator, Nick Sanchez, to be his agent alongside David Dunn, who represented Carson Palmer.
+Sanchez hired his older brother and business litigator, Nick Sanchez Jr., to be his agent alongside David Dunn, who represented Carson Palmer.
 Sanchez received an invitation to the 2009 Scouting Combine, where his performance was well received.
 He was ranked as one of the top two quarterbacks, behind fellow junior Matthew Stafford from the University of Georgia.
 In the final days leading up to the draft, several NFL teams expressed serious interest in Sanchez, including the Seattle Seahawks (fourth overall selection), Cleveland Browns (fifth overall selection), Washington Redskins (13th overall selection), and New York Jets (17th overall selection).

 New York Jets

-The New York Jets drafted Sanchez in the first round as the fifth overall pick in the 2009 NFL Draft, making him the first quarterback selected by the Jets in the first round since Chad Pennington went 18th overall in the 2000 NFL Draft.
-To select Sanchez, the Jets traded their first and second round selections and three players, Kenyon Coleman, Abram Elam, and Brett Ratliff, to the Cleveland Browns.
-At the time, the selection was lauded as good value for both the team and Sanchez.
-Sanchez reached an agreement with the team on June 10, 2009, signing a five-year, $50 million contract, with $28 million guaranteed.
-It is the largest contract the Jets signed a player to in franchise history.